wavefrontHQ/docs/pages/doc/direct_ingestion.md

 summary: Learn how to send data directly to the Wavefront service.
 ---

-The Wavefront proxy has many [benefits](proxies.html#proxy-benefits), but for some use cases, direct data ingestion can be the best approach.
+You use the direct data ingestion mechanism to send data directly to the Wavefront service instead of a proxy.
+While the Wavefront proxy has many [benefits](proxies.html#proxy-benefits), direct data ingestion can be the best approach for some use cases.

-**Note** You need **Direct Data Ingestion** permissions to perform direct data ingestion.
+**Note:** You need **Direct Data Ingestion** permissions to perform direct data ingestion.

 ## Background